 The Master of Engineering degree program was created to address the needs of students whose schedule or location does not allow on campus study.
 Convenience and flexibility are the key advantages of the degree program that can be earned totally at a distance with no GRE, thesis, or final oral exam requirements.
 The Master of Engineering allows a student to put together his/her own degree plan that best meets his/her career or employment goals.
-Please visit the department web site for current admission requirements and curriculum information.

 (What will I learn?)

 To earn the Master of Engineering degree, the student must complete 30 credit hours of graduate level courses with an overall grade-point average of 3.0.

 Courses must be taken from at least two engineering disciplines to create a general degree program.
 The individually designed Program of Work must be approved by the Graduate Program Director after the completion of 15 credit hours.

 A minimum of 18 of the 30 credit hours must be completed with courses offered by NC State's College of Engineering.

 (Is this the program for me?
 How do I apply?)